marcusffh/VIP/README.md

 As the assignment code consist of a jupyter notebook (a file ending with  .ipynb), you only need to press "Run all" at the top of the document to run the code.
+Also you should have the 'mandril.jpg' image in the same folder as the 'assignment_2.ipynb' file

 Please note that we have described the code and results under every section.
 These descriptions may also be found on the final report.